LEE-HYUNSANG/UPBIT_ML/doc/config.md

 This file has been removed.
 Pending order status is now recorded directly in `f2_f2_realtime_buy_list.json` using the `pending` flag.

 ## f3_f3_order_config.json
-Order execution defaults such as retry counts and quantity settings.
-Used only by **F3**.
+This file has been removed.
+Retry counts and quantity defaults are now built into the code.

 ## f6_buy_settings.json
 Buy order settings controlled via the web UI.
 It stores `ENTRY_SIZE_INITIAL`,